giuseppepirro/gralan/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built on PyTorch and Transformers library
-- Evaluated on standard KG-QA benchmarks including Wikidata and ConceptNet
-- Research conducted at Sapienza University of Rome, Department of Computer Science
-- Giuseppe Pirro is an expert in Semantic Web, Knowledge Graphs, and Graph Databases
-- Code for: "The Graph Language: Enabling Knowledge Graphs to Speak in LLM's Semantic Space"

 ---

 **📧 Contact**: Giuseppe Pirro (giuseppe.pirro@uniroma1.it)